 Because there are many more actors with power and influence on a vast array of issues, the United States will have to work with changing coalitions and groupings of allies and partners.
 Advancing US interests will require a high volume and frequency of engagement across multiple domains, often under conditions that are in great flux.
-As Robert A. Manning has characterized it, the United States needs to seek out "situational power" opportunities, wherein "different issues and problems will require different tools and different constellations of actors to obtain results."
-Power will be exercised through leveraging connectivity-through using one's network of state and nonstate actors to build ad hoc coalitions, often in hurried conditions such as disaster or pandemic response.
+As Robert A. Manning has characterized it, the United States needs to seek out "situational power" opportunities,

 Then-New York City Mayor Michael Bloomberg (right) shakes hands with Seoul Mayor Park Won-soon (left) as Babatunde Fashola, Governor of Lagos State, Nigeria, looks on during the Rio+C40 Megacity Mayors Taking Action on Climate Change event in Rio de Janeiro, June 19, 2012.
-Photo credit: Reuters/Sergio Moraes.
+Photo credit: Reuters/Sergio Moraes. wherein "different issues and problems will require different tools and different constellations of actors to obtain results."60 Power will be exercised through leveraging connectivity-through using one's network of state and nonstate actors to build ad hoc coalitions, often in hurried conditions such as disaster or pandemic response.

 4. Hone the ART of strategy.
 American leaders ought to hone a set of attributes that will enable the United States (not just the US government) to prosper within a turbulent world.
-These attributes are agility, resiliency, and transparency (ART).61 Dynamic stability holds that agility nimbleness in the face of change-is a keystone of strength, for the Westphalian-Plus world is one where anticipation of events, and speed and deftness in responding to them, are far more valuable than ever before.
+These attributes are agility, resiliency, and transparency (ART).61 Dynamic stability holds that agilitynimbleness in the face of change-is a keystone of strength, for the Westphalian-Plus world is one where anticipation of events, and speed and deftness in responding to them, are far more valuable than ever before.
 For example, the Pentagon's Defense Innovation Initiative, announced in 2014, is a step in the right direction.
 This initiative seeks to ensure that the United States stays ahead of its rivals through constant innovation-including, but not limited to, the creative use of the technological advances outlined in this essay.62 In addition, in a world where shocks are more common, it is equally necessary to build resiliency into policies, institutions, and society writ large.
 Deepening America's ability to absorb blows from abroad, and bounce back quickly from them, will be an essential strategy for marshaling swift and effective responses to crises.
 The United States will be surprised, and it will need to deal quickly and effectively with the sources of those surprises, working with both state and nonstate allies and partners in all cases.
 Finally, building greater transparency will signal that American actions are not random acts of a great power, but are based on longstanding commitments to widely shared and deep-seated values and norms.
 These attributes are defined in greater detail in box 1.